UMassIonTrappers/PyOpticL/README.md

 # FreeCAD Mini Optics

-Based on the MIT QUANTA LAB repo - C4PO ('CAD for Precision Optics') which is written for OpenSCAD
+## Based on MIT QUANTA LAB repo - C4PO ('CAD for Precision Optics') which is written for OpenSCAD

 This port is motivated by FreeCADs ability to utilize python libraries.

-Examples:
+For instance, python allows a function to track beam paths within the optics layout.

-Modular double pass AOM baseplate, small enough to print on a resin 3D printer:
+Beam path function tracks reflections through PBS and pick offs using a binary encoding eg. two beams from a PBS are named 0b00 (transmission) and 0b01 (reflection) Allows unique beam tracking even through a double pass AOM.
+This modular double pass AOM baseplate is small enough to print on a resin 3D printer:

 ![image](https://user-images.githubusercontent.com/103533593/225905737-54318378-d2fa-444c-aab7-e172df4a0bad.png)